Foreign policy of the United States: Foreign policy development

-Article Two of the United States Constitution grants power of foreign policy to the President of the United States, including powers to command the military, negotiate treaties, and appoint ambassadors.
-The Department of State carries out the president's diplomatic policy while the Department of Defense carries out the president's military policy.
+Article Two of the United States Constitution grants power of foreign policy to the president of the United States, including powers to command the military, negotiate treaties, and appoint ambassadors.
+The Department of State carries out the president's foreign policy.
+The State Department is usually pulled between the wishes of Congress, and the wishes of the residing president.
+The Department of Defense carries out the president's military policy.
 The Central Intelligence Agency is an independent agency responsible for gathering intelligence on foreign activity.
 Some checks and balances are applied to the president's powers of foreign policy.
 Treaties negotiated by the president require ratification by the Senate to take force as United States law.
 The president's ambassadorial nominations also require Senate approval before taking office.
 Military actions must first be approved by both chambers of Congress.

 The Constitution grants Congress the power to approve the president's picks for ambassadors and the power to declare war.
 The president is commander-in-chief of the United States Armed Forces.
 He appoints a secretary of state and ambassadors with the advice and consent of the Senate.
-The secretary acts similarly to a foreign minister, the primary conductor of state-to-state diplomacy.
+The secretary acts similarly to a foreign minister, because they are the primary conductor of foreign affairs.
+While foreign policy has varied slightly from president to president, there have generally been consistently similar goals throughout different administrations.

+Generally speaking there are 4 schools of thought regarding foreign policy.
+First is Neo-Isolationists, who believe the United States should maintain a very narrow focus and avoid all involvement in the rest of the world.
+Second is selective-engagement which avoids all conflicts with other nations, and is semi-restrictive on its foreign policy.
+Third is cooperative security, which requires more involvement throughout the world, occasionally countering threats to the country.
+Finally is the idea of primacy which seeks to advance the United States well beyond all other nations of the world, placing it first in all matters.